Updated: Sep 5

 7. Walk them everyday for at least 1 hour

-1. Give it tons of unearned affection, especially the first few weeks as they're getting more comfortable and learning who you are and what your relationship will be
+1. Give it tons of physical touch, especially the first few weeks as they're getting more comfortable and learning who you are and what your relationship will be

 2. Allow new people to come up and pet them inside or outside.
 Dogs do not understand why strange people are constantly trying to "say hi" to them.
 Dogs greet via scent and scent only.
 They do NOT need to "say hi' by being pet

 3. Give the freedom to free roam the house, especially when you're not home

 4. Taking them to off leash area's with unknown dogs or having them greet random dogs on leash aka PLEASE NO DOG PARKS see https://www.packleaderhelp.com/post/just-so-no-to-the-dog-park